Hôtel Matignon: 19th century

-It was bought by Anne Éléonore Franchi.
+It was eventually bought by Anne Éléonore Franchi.
 A professional dancer, she caught the eye, at the Carnival of Venice, of Karl Eugen, Duke of Württemberg, who had three children by her.
 The Duke died in 1793, and finding herself in Vienna and once more a dancer, she became the mistress of Joseph II.
 The Empress, Maria Theresa, who had no love for her, had her expelled from Austria.
 Exiled to the East Indies, she returned to France in the company of the Scottish banker Quentin Crawford.
 The two of them refurnished the Hôtel, which once again became a festive gathering place for the Ancien Régime society and a hotbed of opposition.
 Close friends of Joséphine de Beauharnais, the couple grew increasingly open in their criticism of Napoleon after the divorce.

-In 1808, the Hôtel Matignon passed into the hands of one of the best-known figures of the first half of the 19th century: Monsieur de Talleyrand, Prince of Bénévent and Deputy Great Elector.
-Four times a week he gave dinners for 36 guests, prepared in his kitchens by the renowned Boucher.
+In 1808, the Hôtel Matignon passed into the hands of one of the best-known figures of the first half of the 19th century – Charles Maurice de Talleyrand, Prince of Bénévent and Deputy Great Elector.
+Four times a week, he gave dinners for 36 guests, prepared in his kitchens by the renowned Boucher.
 As the shrewd diplomat that he was, he held a great number of balls in honour of the imperial family.
 In 1811, Napoleon called on Talleyrand to reimburse the city of Hamburg the four millions it had paid him to avoid incorporation into the new French département of the Bouches-de-l'Elbe.
 As the endeavour had failed, Talleyrand did not consider it necessary to return the sum.
-He was obliged to put the Hôtel for sale; the Emperor had it purchased for 1,280 000 Francs ... but Talleyrand never reimbursed Hamburg.
+He was obliged to put the Hôtel up for sale; the Emperor had it purchased for 1,280 000 Francs, but Talleyrand never reimbursed Hamburg.

-In 1815, at the start of the Restoration, Louis XVIII traded the Hôtel de Matignon for the Élysée Palace, which belonged to Louise Marie Thérèse Bathilde d'Orléans, sister of Philippe Égalité, and the separated wife of the Duc de Bourbon.
+In 1815, at the start of the Restoration, Louis XVIII traded the Hôtel Matignon for the Élysée Palace, which belonged to Louise Marie Thérèse Bathilde d'Orléans, sister of Philippe-Égalité, and the separated wife of the Duc de Bourbon.
 She promptly installed a community of nuns on the premises, charged with praying for the souls of victims of the French Revolution.
-Her niece inherited the property in 1822 and moved the community to the Rue de Picpus to rent out the Hôtel.
+Her niece inherited the property in 1822 and moved the community to the Rue de Picpus, so that she could rent out the Hôtel.

+By the 1830's the Hotel was owned by Bathilde's niece, Adelaide d'Orleans.
+She rented it to a visiting wealthy American, Colonel Herman Thorn, who lived there with his large family for over a decade, and renovated it extensively.
+He was rumoured to have spent 1,000,000 francs on the upgrade.